TheSin-/rpi-img-builder/README.md

                      qemu qemu-user-static multistrap parted dosfstools
 ```

-## Example: Build an RPi2 Jessie image with a forced size of 1G:
+## Example: Build an RPi2 jessie image with a forced size of 1G:
 Just use the make utility to build e.g. an Bluefalls-jessie-rpi2.img.
 Be sure to run this with sudo, as root privileges are required to mount the image.
 ```
 sudo make distclean && sudo make REPO="Bluefalls Debian" DIST=jessie DIST_ARCH=armhf IMAGE_MB=1024